Lighthouses of Nigeria

 Aids to navigation in Nigeria are maintained by the Nigerian

 Ports Authority.
-Based in Britain, the port authority is one of several
+The port authority is one of several

 agencies privatized by the Nigerian government since 2003.